Steps to Prepare for a Wildfire Emergency

 Your town’s air quality may be affected for some time.
 There are things you can do to minimize its effect.

-• Keep your pets inside as much as possible until the air improves.
+• Keep Pets Indoors: Pets should stay inside as much as possible until air quality improves.

-• Ask your healthcare provider or doctor about using refrigerated medicines.
+• Ask your doctor about refrigerated medications that may have been compromised.